The Definitive Guide to Professional Tooth Whitening

 Under direct supervision

 The General Dental Council’s Scope of Practice sets out that hygienists and therapists can provide tooth whitening under the prescription of a dentist, if they are trained and competent.
-Thus hygienists and therapists can administer the first use of tooth whitening, if an appropriate level of safety is ensured.
+Thus hygienists and therapists can administer the first use of professional tooth whitening, if an appropriate level of safety is ensured.

 Trained and competent